Vocal jazz: History

-Jazz singing originates from African-American enslaved people who sang field hollers and work songs.
+Jazz singing originates from enslaved African-Americans who sang field hollers and work songs.
 Work songs and field hollers provided a mode of expression for enslaved people to challenge the oppressive structures of white power.
 They allowed emotional expression, helped pass the time, and coordinated labor movements.
 The musical elements of these songs involved a call-and-response structure and included repetitive phrasing and improvisation which are foundational elements of jazz music.

 Spirituals in churches, minstrels, and vaudeville also were the basis for jazz music.
 Jazz grew into popularity in the early twentieth century, with its roots in blues.

 Louis Armstrong is often cited as being a large contributor to the rise in popularity of vocal jazz music, beginning in the late 1920s.
 His 1926 recording of "Heebie Jeebies" is often cited as the first modern song to employ scatting, a vocal improvisation technique.

 In the 1940s, jazz evolved into the bop era.
 Notable singers of this period were Ella Fitzgerald, Sarah Vaughan, Billie Holiday, and Dinah Washington who had all previously sung with big bands and developed their solo careers.

 Alongside the rise of the more relaxed cool jazz in the 1950s, singers followed the same laid-back approach.
 This period gave rise to Peggy Lee, June Christy, Chris Connor, Helen Merrill, Chet Baker, Carmen McRae, Joe Williams, and Ray Charles.